Looking to grow your own cashew tree?

 When the cashew tree begins to outgrow its container you will need to start hardening off the plant.
 This is an acclimatization period that helps tender, young plants adjust to their new environment.

 The best time to harden off and plant out is in the spring.
 This allows the plant time to establish itself in its new location before winter.

-Positioning your Cashew Tree
+Positioning Cashew Trees

 The cashew tree thrives in sandy or sandy-loam soil.
 A pH level of 5-6.5 is preferred.
 They will grow in most soil types as long as the location is well draining.
 The only soil type that should be avoided is heavy, clay soil.
 This can easily become waterlogged causing plants to develop root rot.

 Digging the soil over before planting will help to break up large clumps of earth, weeds and stones that may stunt the root system.
 It also allows you the chance to enrich the soil by working in organic matter such as compost.